Health Care Professional Information

 Kaa he-he, sweet herb of Paraguay, caa-ehe, honey leaf

 Stevia rebaudiana is an herb native to Brazil and Paraguay.
-The raw leaves as well as the purified extracts, such as stevioside and its aglycone steviol, have been used as sweeteners and promoted as a sugar substitute for diabetics (2).
+Its raw leaves as well as purified extracts, such as stevioside and its aglycone steviol, have been used as sweeteners and promoted as sugar substitutes for diabetics (2).
 Stevia extract is said to be 2-300 times sweeter than table sugar (1).
 The FDA has approved stevia as Generally Recognized as Safe (GRAS) (8).

-In vitro and animal studies suggest that stevia may have antitumor (5) and anti-inflammatory properties (6).
+In vitro and animal studies indicate that stevia has antitumor (5), anti-inflammatory (6), hepato- and reno-protective effects (15).

 Stevia was also shown effective in lowering hypertension and hyperglycemia (3) (13).
 In a placebo-controlled trial in patients with hypertension, stevioside usage improved quality of life when compared to placebo (4).
 Well designed trials are warranted.